 Synthetic covers

-Best for water-based paints.
-Synthetic covers are durable, do not shed fibres easily, and clean up well.
-This is the go-to choice for most interior painting in Melbourne homes.
+Best for water-based paints — synthetic covers are durable, do not shed fibres easily, and clean up well, making them the go-to choice for most interior painting in Melbourne homes. ### Natural fibre covers

 Ideal for oil-based paints.
 Natural fibre covers absorb paint well and give a smooth release.